LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Readings/Videos/DataCamp
 1. [Web Scraping in python](https://learn.datacamp.com/courses/web-scraping-with-python) Please complete 2-4
 2. [MongoDB in Python](https://learn.datacamp.com/courses/introduction-to-using-mongodb-for-data-science-with-python) Please just complete 1
-3. Install MongoDB for next class. https://www.mongodb.com/try/download/community You can also brew install on Mac.
-[Instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#) To confirm it is working, run "C:\Program Files\MongoDB\Server\5.0\bin\mongo.exe" from your command line and type in "show dbs".
-If you see some results, it should be properly installed.
+3. Install MongoDB for next class. https://www.mongodb.com/try/download/community .
+[Instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#) To confirm it is working, follow the instructions to run the command line tool, and type in "show dbs" once that is running.
+If you see some results (usually admin, config, and local), it should be properly installed.

 ### Notebook
-1. Create a markdown heading and explanation for each question in the webscraping_hw.docx file under week 22.
+1. Create a python application to answer the questions in the webscraping_hw.docx file under week 22.
-2. Put the code answer for each question under the markdown heading.
-3. Upload your completed notebook to github and submit the link to Canvas.
+2. Write any conceptual questions, clarifications, and notes in a readme.md file.
+Be sure to number appropriately.

 ### Optional Reading